Cloudsparkle/blog-staging/_posts/2020-09-14-CountCTXAppUsers.md

 And this is the most significant difference in the two scripts: how Citrix PowerShell modules return that information...
 To say it's different is an understatement.
 Actually, I don't get why this would have changed.
 In XenApp 6.5 world, it was easy and straightforward.
 In the new world, things just got complicated.

-Anyway, the script will go through all groups used (yes, it's recursive, didn't I mention that?) and count.
+Anyway, the script will go through all groups used (yes, it's recursive, didn't I mention that?) and count all enabled user accounts.
-When all counting is done, you'll get a nice CSV file with the info you need: App, groups and/or users used, and the total number of enabled accounts.
+When all counting is done, you'll get a nice CSV file with the info you need: application name, groups and/or users used, and the total number of enabled accounts.

 As always, you can find these scripts on my GitHub Repo [here](https://github.com/Cloudsparkle/CountCTXAppUsers).